vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/16/008/09_jitamasmAkamudbhinnamasmAkamRtamasmAkaM_tejo-sm.md

 <details><summary>Whitney</summary>

 ### Translation
-9. ⌊12.⌋ Ours is etc. etc.; let him not be released from the fetter of
+6. ⌊9.⌋ Ours is etc. etc.; let him not be released from the fetter of
-the seers.
+the wives of the gods.
 Of him now etc. etc.

 ### Notes
-All our mss. except one (D.) accent *ṛṣīṇā́m;* our text emends to
-*ṛ́ṣīṇām*. ⌊In like manner, SPP. reads *ṛ́ṣīṇām* with four or three of his
-authorities, against twelve or thirteen that have *ṛṣīṇā́m*.\]
 </details>

 <details><summary>Griffith</summary>

-Whatever we have gained, etc. Let him not be freed from the noose of the Rishis, etc.
+Whatever we have gained, etc. Let him not be freed from the noose of the sisters of the Gods, etc.
 </details>

 <details><summary>पदपाठः</summary>